Brian Tamaki: Response to Cyclone Gabrielle

 In March 2023, Tamaki blamed pornography, abortion, and gay rights for the devastation in the eastern North Island caused by Cyclone Gabrielle.
 Tamaki made these statements during an hour long sermon based on the Old Testament Book of Leviticus.
 He stated that Gisborne and Hastings had the highest number of pornography consumers in New Zealand.
 Tamaki's remarks were condemned by Mayor of Gisborne Rehette Stoltz, who described them as "disappointing, unhelpful and laughable."

-2023 Israel-Hamas war
+2023 Israel-Gaza war

-During the 2023 Israel-Hamas war, Tamaki led a pro-Israel rally outside the grounds of the New Zealand Parliament on 7 December, which attracted 400 supporters.
+During the Gaza war, Tamaki led a pro-Israel rally outside the grounds of the New Zealand Parliament on 7 December, which attracted 400 supporters.
 Tamaki's group opposed calls for a ceasefire and submitted a petition to ACT MP Simon Court calling for Hamas and Hezbollah to be classified as a terror organisations and for sympathetic Members of Parliament to be expelled.
 In response, members of the Poneke Anti-Fascist Coalition staged a counter-protest outside the Supreme Court building in Lambton Quay.